MarcoPolo483/PubSec-Info-Assistant-by-Copilot/docs/compliance/SOC2-COMPLIANCE.md

 ## 7. Management Attestation

-We, the management of PubSec Info Assistant, attest that:
+We, the management of EVA Domain Assistant 2.0, attest that:

 1. The controls described in this report have been implemented and operated effectively throughout the reporting period (January 1 - December 31, 2024).